 Sometimes it becomes clear in the initial assessment that another kind of support may be more helpful, or that I may not be the best fit for what you need.
 If that happens, I will be honest with you about it and, where possible, help you think about alternative options.

-This service is not suitable for urgent or acute crisis support, including situations where there is an immediate risk to your safety or someone else’s, an acute need for hospital support, or active safeguarding concerns.
+This service is not suitable for urgent or crisis support.
 The inbox is not monitored daily, so I may miss urgent communication.
 If you are at immediate risk, call 999 or go to A&E. For urgent help, contact NHS 111, your GP, or your local crisis team.